pbashyal-nmdp/py-ard/README.md

 ```

-Initialize `ARD` object with a version of IMGT HLA database
+Initialize `ARD` object with a version of IPD-IMGT/HLA database

 ```python
 import pyard